xiersa/xiersa/README.md

 Thanks for visiting me.
 I’m a full stack api caller. 🤣

-- I’m currently working at Thunisoft.
+- I’m currently working at Thunisoft(DaLian China).
 - I’m currently learning VUE@3.
 - You can contact me with: ltymxty@gmail.com